ericbrasiln/git-gh-workflow/PH_workflow/report_wrokflow.md

 O site do Programming Historian é um site estático baseado em Jekyll[^jekyll], cujo conjunto de dados e arquivos está hospedado no repositório programminghistorian/jekyll[^jekyll-gh].
 O site é gerado a partir desses arquivos e dados (a maioria escritos em linguagem de marcação Markdown), e hospedado no GitHub Pages[^gh-pages].

 A complexidade e sofisticação técnica e estrutural para a manutenção de um site multilinguístico que permita sua constante atualização e expansão, seja com a publicação de novas lições e traduções nos quatro idiomas, seja com a incorporação de novos colaboradores ao longo do tempo, é um desafio que tem sido enfrentado pelo projeto nos últimos anos.
-Nas palavras de Lincoln e colaboradores,
+Nas palavras de Lincoln e colaboradores (2022),

 >Throughout the process of onboarding new editors from multiple backgrounds and publishing lessons in several languages, both originals and translations, the team came to discuss ways to better reach our global audience and enhance language accessibility.
 These goals have relied on the malleable Jekyll-based site to create a more accessible journal, but have also tested the limits of both the technology as well as our team’s processes.[^lincoln]